glowkeeper/wepp-apps-presentation/presentation/webapps.md

 # Browser

-Browsers allow us to access the web by rendering content from URLs
+Browsers allow us to access the web by rendering content from URLs served by those servers

 - - -